KygoSkyrus/mern/server/Notes.md

 - need to have transparent loader for loaderduring api calls,
 - remove the box shadow from dropdons in navbar in mobile view
 - add a nice loader for all the loading process (the new loader, implement that one), make the same loader for both admin and front
+- add product from button and header is not looking good
 - when admin login than the pagfe is not redirected to the requested page, it just stucks i think
 - grey out out of stock items,, even on the cart page,,and also if you are letting even the unavialble items in the cart than dont calculate its price and neither send it at the backend
 - add a serach bar in admon instead of filters at the top right